Former F1 driver Massa sues FIA, FOM and Ecclestone in a London court to claim 2008 title | TSN

 His allegations relate to the 2008 Singapore Grand Prix, where Nelson Piquet Jr. crashed deliberately to help then-Renault teammate Fernando Alonso win the race.

-The Renault team was eventually punished but the results stood, leading to Hamilton eventually beating Massa to the drivers’ title by one point.
+The Renault team was eventually punished but the results stood in the 15th race of 18 that year.
 Massa never got closer to the title.

 Last year, former F1 boss Ecclestone said in an interview with website F1 Insider that he learned through the course of 2008 that Piquet Jr. crashed deliberately.
 He added he chose not to investigate the incident until the season ended, when it was too late to change the standings.